 Fast forward to today, and we’re all walking around with supercomputers in our pockets.
 Everything we could ever want and need is just a few taps or swipes away.
 Which can be a blessing—or, if you’re me, a curse.

-For years, I’ve been a slave to my phone: checking my email every 30 seconds, scrolling through social media at every break, falling into random Wikipedia holes when I should be getting to sleep.
+For years, I’ve been at the mercy of my phone: checking my email every 30 seconds, scrolling through social media at every break, falling into random Wikipedia holes when I should be getting to sleep.
 The way I used my phone wasn’t just unproductive—it was actually keeping me from living the kind of life I wanted to live.

 So when the clock struck midnight on January 1st, I committed to trying the distraction-free phone so I could kick my phone addiction and lead a more present, connected life.